Meet Anya Wait, Madison, wi {badass} Birth Doula

 So how did I get into birth work?
 My journey...

-I was raised in Southern California, moved to Iowa as a teen, went to a Quaker boarding school (I got expelled for drinking, but the boys didn’t… hmmm, might that have planted some badassery seeds?).
-I got pregnant immediately following graduation from high school, but didn’t let that stop me.
+I was raised in Southern California, moved to Iowa as a teen, and attended a Quaker boarding school.
+I got pregnant with my eldest son immediately following graduation from high school, but didn’t let that stop me.
 I moved to Missouri to attend college with my high school boyfriend.

 My birth - and baggage...